 Frequently Asked Questions (FAQs)

-Here are some frequently asked questions about the Simple Network Management Protocol (SNMP).
+Here are some of the frequently asked questions about ring counter in Digital Logic.

 Q3.
-What are the key components of SNMP?
+What are the advantages of using ring counters?

 Ring counters offer several advantages, including simplicity of design, compactness due to the closed loop structure, and the ability to generate predictable sequences.
 They are well suited for applications requiring repetitive sequences, such as digital clocks, LED displays, and control logic in various systems.